Bi-Lagrangian structures and Teichm\"uller theory: Applications to Teichmüller theory

 In the case of complex projective structures, $\omega_G$ is a complex symplectic structure in $\CPS$.
 The symplectic geometry of $\CPS$ was carefully studied in \cite{MR3352248, MR3323643}.
-In particular, it is shown in \cite{MR3352248} that the Schwarzian parametrization is a symplectomorphism, improving a result of Kawai \cite{MR1386110}.
+In particular, Loustau proved that the Schwarzian parametrization is a symplectomorphism, improving a result of Kawai \cite{MR1386110}.
 More precisely: \begin{theorem}[Loustau \cite{MR3352248}] Let $\sigma$ be a section to the projection $p : \CPS \to \TS$ \eqref{eq:ForgetfulProjection}.
 Let $\tau_\sigma \colon \CPS \to \upT ^*\TS$ denote the isomorphism of affine bundles given by the Schwarzian parametrization using $\sigma$ as the ``zero section'' (see \autoref{subsubsec:SchwarzianParam}).
-The following are equivalent: \begin{enumerate}[(i)] \item $\sigma$ is Lagrangian: $\sigma^* \omega_G = 0$. \item $(\tau_\sigma)^* \omega = -i \, \omega_G$, where $\omega$ is the canonical complex symplectic structure on the cotangent bundle $\upT ^*\TS$. \item $d(\sigma - \sigma_0) = i \, \omega_{\textnormal{WP}}$, where $\sigma_0 : \TS \to \CPS$ is the Fuchsian section. \end{enumerate} \end{theorem} Moreover, it is known that Bers sections (see \autoref{subsec:FuchsianAndQF}) and their generalizations including Schottky sections satisfy the conditions of this theorem, it is a consequence of the work of McMullen \cite{MR1745010}, Takhtajan and Teo \cite{MR1997440} and Loustau \cite{MR3352248}.
-A consequence of this theorem is that the projection $p \colon \CPS \to \TS$ is a Lagrangian fibration, a fact that was already known to Goldman \cite{MR2094117}.
+The following are equivalent: \begin{enumerate}[(i)] \item $\sigma$ is Lagrangian: $\sigma^* \omega_G = 0$. \item $(\tau_\sigma)^* \omega = -i \, \omega_G$, where $\omega$ is the canonical complex symplectic structure on $\upT ^*\TS$. \item $d(\sigma - \sigma_0) = i \, \omega_{\textnormal{WP}}$, where $\sigma_0 : \TS \to \CPS$ is the Fuchsian section. \end{enumerate} \end{theorem} Moreover, it is known that Bers sections (see \autoref{subsec:FuchsianAndQF}) and their generalizations including Schottky sections satisfy the conditions of this theorem, it is a consequence of the work of McMullen \cite{MR1745010}, Takhtajan and Teo \cite{MR1997440}, and Loustau \cite{MR3352248}.
+A consequence \autoref{thm:LoustauA} is that $p \colon \CPS \to \TS$ is a Lagrangian fibration, a fact already known to Goldman \cite{MR2094117}.
 Steven Kerckhoff also proved part or all of these facts in unpublished work.
-Let us mention that other recent activity in this subject (proofs and new perspectives on Kawai's theorem) are due to Bertola-Korotkin-Norton \cite{MR3735629} and Takhtajan \cite{TakhtajanKawai}.